3 Ways to Stay Safe Around School Buses in the Snow

 - Students should wait for the bus to come to a complete stop

 - If your bus stop is on a steep hill, some buses might not be able to drive to the bus stop.
 If there is a hill at your child’s bus stop, call the school to arrange a more accessible bus stop

 2. Dress warm waiting for late buses, be mindful of time.

-- Students should dress warm when waiting at the bus stop (snow pants, gloves, scarves, ear muffs, etc)
+- Students should dress warmly when waiting at the bus stop (snow pants, gloves, scarves, earmuffs, etc)

 - Parents should call their child’s school to determine if their school bus is late; contact information is available on each school's website

 - Students should wait 20 minutes for their bus.
 But parents should use their judgment when allowing their child to wait for the bus past the scheduled time, especially during cold weather